 - Lots of community garden ideas, drawings, magazine clippings and articles to inspire everyone.

 - A collection of tools (forks, spades, trowels, secateurs, gloves)

 - Somewhere to keep the tools — and possibly somewhere to plug a kettle in too

-- Professional advice — if your plans are ambitious and involve construction or significant amounts of landscaping, you might want to seek outside help
+- Professional advice — if your community garden ideas are ambitious and involve construction or significant amounts of landscaping, you might want to seek outside help

 If everyone can’t use it then it’s not for everyone — and that’s not in the spirit of the whole venture.

 What would they want to use a community garden for — if people feel like they’ve got a stake in it, then they’re more likely to help look after it.
 If you’ve already got access to the plot, then this is the ideal place to hold an event to gauge opinion and collect ideas.